 A quick-thinking San Diego police officer was credited for saving the lives of three members of a California family.

-The K9 officer used his dog leash and Marine training to help save a 47-year-old man suicidal man who was driving with his twin 2-year-old daughters after the San Diego police were informed.
+The K9 officer used his dog leash and Marine training to help save a 47-year-old suicidal man who was driving with his twin 2-year-old daughters.
 The man was tracked to an area by the ocean known as Sunset Cliffs, where a police lieutenant saw the truck drive off the cliff.

-Officer Jonathan Wiese, used a 100-foot leash to help him to rappel down the cliff to the truck.
-He said it was by fluke that everyone was alive as the truck landed upside down on a rock, which would have killed the girls had they been sitting in the backseat instead of in their father’s lap.
+Officer Jonathan Wiese used a 100-foot leash to help him to rappel down the cliff to the truck.
+He said it was by sheer luck that everyone was alive as the truck landed upside down on a rock, which would have killed the girls if they had been sitting in the backseat instead of on their father’s lap.

 “I could see him and he had one of the girls in his arms, and I have a two-year-old daughter at home so I imagined, what if that was my wife and kid down there?
 You’re not going to stand there on the cliff and watch it happen,” Wiese said.
 He looped the leash around him “and by then four or five other cops had shown up so I pretty much threw the end of the leash to them and then I said hang on and I just jumped off.”

 After arriving at the rocks, he swam, fully clothed, to rescue the man and the girls.
-His Marine Corps training kicked in as they taught him how to do water safety rescues and he grabbed him under the armpit and pushed him and held them above water.
+His Marine Corps training kicked in as they taught him how to do water safety rescues and he grabbed the man under the armpit, pushed him, and held both above water.

-He said that one of the girls was alert and one was not.
+He mentioned that one of the girls was alert while the other wasn’t.
 Wiese performed what he termed “rescue breathing” until officers lowered a backpack with supplies to him via dog leash.
 He used them to haul up the girls.
-While they waited for a helicopter to lift the man to safety, he told Wiese that “he was going to die and the girls were coming with him.”
+While they waited for a helicopter to lift the man to safety, he told Wiese that he was going to die and the girls were coming with him.